cakephp/docs/en/appendices/2-0-migration-guide.rst

 2.0 Migration Guide
 ###################

-This page summarises the changes from CakePHP 1.3 that will assist in a project migration to 2.0, as well as for a developer reference to get up to date with the changes made to the core since the CakePHP 1.3 branch.
+This page summarizes the changes from CakePHP 1.3 that will assist in a project migration to 2.0, as well as for a developer reference to get up to date with the changes made to the core since the CakePHP 1.3 branch.
 Be sure to read the other pages in this guide for all the new features and API changes.